MattYu/EasyPlants/README.md

 Android Project using Firebase, Google Vision API & Arduino Wifi-Humidity Sensors + Water pump.

 # App Highlight
-- Easy Plant waters your plants by reading its soil humidity.
-- All you need to do is take a picture of your plant and let the app handle the rest.
-- The app figures out what type of plants you have and how much water it needs.
-- Once a humidity range is saved, the app waters the plant automatically it for you!
+All you need to do is take a picture of your plant and let the app handle the rest.
+The app figures out what type of plants you have and how much water it needs.
+Once a humidity range is saved, the app waters the plant automatically it for you!

 ![Imgur](https://i.imgur.com/KblHKoP.gif)

 # Here's how it works: